Minecraft Breeze Mob: Everything You Need to Know

 • Breaking Pointed Dripstone

-Because of this, the Breeze becomes more difficult to fight since rooms in the Trial Chambers are designed to include various dispenser traps.
+Because of this, the Breeze becomes more difficult to fight since rooms in the trial chambers are designed to include various dispenser traps.
 Usually, they consist of dispensers filled with arrows, fire charges, snowballs, water buckets, and more.

 Moreover, on one or more blocks attached to the dispenser, there are buttons that the Breeze’s attack can activate, automatically triggering the dispenser.
 This can cause you to take additional damage or perhaps get stuck in flowing water.

-Breeze Drops: What Are the Rewards?
+Minecraft Breeze Drop: What Are the Rewards?

 The Breeze has one unique drop that did not exist before the 1.21 update.
 To stay consistent with the Blaze, Breeze can drop breeze rods.
-By default, you’ll get 1-2 breeze rods per kill, but you can get up to 8 with the looting enchantment.
+By default, you’ll get 1-2 breeze rods per kill, but you can get up to 8 with the looting III enchantment.

 These items are used in several crafting recipes for the wind charges, duplicating flow armor trim and the mace weapon.
-You can also repair the mace with breeze rods by combining them in an anvil.
+You can repair the mace with breeze rods by combining them in an anvil.

 • Crafting recipe for the wind charges

-• Crafting recipe for a mace in Minecraft
+• Mace crafting recipe in Minecraft 1.21

 • Crafting recipe for duplicating the flow armor trim